Secant method

 In numerical analysis, the secant method is a root-finding algorithm that uses a succession of roots of secant lines to better approximate a root of a function f.
-The secant method can be thought of as a finite-difference approximation of Newton's method.
-However, the secant method predates Newton's method by over 3000 years.
+The secant method can be thought of as a finite-difference approximation of Newton's method, so it is considered a quasi-Newton method.
+Historically, it is as an evolution of the method of false position, which predates Newton's method by over 3000 years.